grafana/tempo/docs/tempo/website/configuration/_index.md

             # Example: "hedge_requests_up_to: 2"
             # The maximum number of requests to execute when hedging.
 Requires hedge_requests_at to be set.
             [hedge_requests_up_to: <int>]

+            # Optional
+            # Example: "object_cache_control: "no-cache""
+            # A string to specify the behavior with respect to caching of the objects stored in GCS.
+            # See the GCS documentation for more detail: https://cloud.google.com/storage/docs/metadata
+            [object_cache_control: <string>]

+            # Optional
+            # Example: "object_metadata: {'key': 'value'}"
+            # A map key value strings for user metadata to store on the GCS objects.
+            # See the GCS documentation for more detail: https://cloud.google.com/storage/docs/metadata
+            [object_metadata: <map[string]string>]

         # S3 configuration.
 Will be used only if value of backend is "s3"
         # Check the S3 doc within this folder for information on s3 specific permissions.